shoaiyb/share-to-social-media/readme.txt

 == Installation ==
 = via ftp =
-1. Upload `Share To Sm` to the `/wp-content/plugins/` directory.
+1. Upload `Share To Social Media` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings -> Share To Sm to add social sharing buttons on your website.
+3. Go to Settings -> Share To Social Media to add social sharing buttons on your website.
 = via admin dashboard =
 1. Download the .zip file of the plugin.
 2. Log in to your WordPress dashboard and navigate to Plugins -> Add New.